The pros and cons of single page applications (SPAs)

 2. Compromised search engine optimization

-Having a single page rather than multiple pages can hurt your SEO, as search engine crawls have to deal with JavaScript instead of HTML (the format they're more familiar with).
-Right now, only Googlebot (Google's web crawling software) can render JS pages (as opposed to Bing or Yahoo!), but that doesn't mean that you can't achieve good rendering with SPA; it’s just a little bit trickier.
+Having a single page rather than multiple pages can hurt your SEO, as search engine crawls have to deal with JavaScript instead of HTML (the format they’re more familiar with).
+Right now, only Googlebot (Google’s web crawling software) can render JS pages (as opposed to Bing or Yahoo), but that doesn’t mean you can’t achieve good rendering with SPA; it’s just a little bit trickier.

 To reduce SEO friction, you can use such techniques as server-side rendering, isomorphic JS, pre-rendering, or feature detection.